ReadMe++: Benchmarking Multilingual Language Models for Multi-Domain Readability Assessment: Constructing ReadMe++ Corpus

-\paragraph{CEFR Levels.} The Common European Framework of Reference for Languages (CEFR) levels determines the language ability of a person on a 6-point scale (A1, A2, B1, B2, C1, C2) where A is for basic, B for independent, and C for proficient.
-Each level of the scale is defined by descriptions of what form of text the person can understand.
-This makes the CEFR scale a good candidate for readability annotation, where a level is selected for a sentence if it can be understood by readers at this level.
-For example, a sentence is labeled as B2 if it requires a reader at the B2 level to be understood.
+\paragraph{Using the CEFR Standards.} Previous works on sentence-level readability have used various rating scales such as 0-100 \cite{mtde}, 3-point \cite{stajner}, or 7-point \cite{tcde,brunato} scales.
+However, these scales are prone to annotator subjectivity due to the lack of a clear readability grounding.
+Instead, following \citet{cefr}, we adopt the Common European Framework of Reference for Languages (CEFR), which defines the language ability of a person on a 6-point scale (1$_{(A1)}$, 2$_{(A2)}$, 3$_{(B1)}$, 4$_{(B2)}$, 5$_{(C1)}$, 6$_{(C2)}$), where A is for basic, B for independent, and C for proficient.
+Each level of the scale is grounded by can-do descriptors of a language learner, which act as a guide for annotators (see CEFR level descriptors in Appendix \ref{app:cefr-levels}).

-\paragraph{Rank-and-Rate.} Rating each sentence individually on a scale of readability comes with the drawback of annotators eventually not differentiating between different sentences.
+\paragraph{Rank-and-Rate Annotation.} Rating each sentence independently on a scale of readability comes with the drawback of annotators eventually not differentiating between different sentences.
 This results in most samples being labeled within one or two levels, limiting their usefulness for statistical analyses \cite{rank-rate}.
-We propose an alternative \textit{rank-and-rate} approach for readability annotation which mitigates the issues of individual sentence rating by providing comparative context.
-We randomly group sentences into batches of 5 and ask annotators to first rank sentences of a batch from most to least readable.
-Annotators are then asked to rate each sentence on a 6-point CEFR scale.
-By comparing and contrasting sentences within a batch, annotators can better differentiate between the readability of different sentences and produce less-subjective ratings.
-Details of our annotation interface are shown in Appendix~\ref{appendix:interface}.
+Instead of rating alone as in prior works, we utilize a Rank-and-Rate approach \cite{maddela-etal-2023-lens} for readability annotation, which mitigates independent sentence rating issues by providing comparative texts.
+We randomly group sentences into batches of 5 and ask annotators to first rank sentences of a batch from most to least readable and then rate each sentence individually on the 6-point CEFR scale.
+By comparing and contrasting sentences within a batch, annotators can better differentiate between the readability of different sentences and produce less subjective ratings.
+In our initial pilot studies, we found that annotators express a better experience when using the rank-and-rate framework and achieve higher agreements compared with rating alone.
+Our interface is shown in Appendix~\ref{appendix:interface}.

-We recruited two native Arabic, two native English and two native Hindi speakers for annotation.
-Prior to the annotation process, training sessions were conducted to familiarize the annotators with the CEFR levels and the annotation framework.
-Correlation levels between annotators were high, reaching 0.738 for Arabic and 0.816 for English, and 0.651 for Hindi, which confirms the quality of the labeling and effectiveness of the rank-and-rate approach for assessing readability levels.